Kaelynmc/Mech-105-Algorithm/False Position/README.md

 # False Position #

 False position estimates the root of a given function.
 The script will check the data to ensure the inputs bracket the root.
-Then loops throught he false position function until the root is within the stopping criteria.
+Then loops through the false position function until the root is within the stopping criteria.

 INPUTS